 Without a doubt music is the main event at Flow Fest.
 But that doesn't make it the only event.
 Flow Fest organisers annually collaborate with the University of Arts Helsinki to fill the festival site with art installations featuring physical, video and sound art pieces, as well as performance and street artists.

 As the festival has grown, so too has the role of non-musical art.
 New exhibition spaces have been added and organisers are determined to make Flow a fully-fledged multi-sensory experience.

 Flow Fest actually starts earlier then you think.
 The afternoon of the festival's first day is dedicated to Flow Talks.
-Here, a pre-ordained theme (2016's was Urban Life) is investigated through expert keynote speeches and discussions, with potential ways forward carved out through co-creation.
+Here, a pre-ordained theme is investigated through expert keynote speeches and discussions, with potential ways forward carved out through co-creation.

 Set in a defunct power plant in an old industrial neighbourhood, Flow Fest offers a unique festival site.
 Stark metal and concrete structures abound and a massive disused gasholder looms over the site, creating a distinctive landscape.
 Who said brutalism was dead?

 But perhaps the most intriguing aspect of the site is the Balloon 360° stage.
 Introduced in 2012 as the result of an international architecture contest, the roof of the stage is a gigantic pressurised balloon.
 At night coloured lights are projected onto it, making the balloon look like a giant glowing orb.